ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 load of incremental updates.

 Load balancing of TIPS views can be achieved either at the application layer or at the infrastructure layer.
-For example, an ALTO server may set `<tips-view-host>` to different subdomains to distribute TIPS views, or simply use the same host of the TIPS service and rely on load balancers to distribute the load.
+For example, an ALTO server MAY set `<tips-view-host>` to different subdomains to distribute TIPS views, or simply use the same host of the TIPS service and rely on load balancers to distribute the load.